redox-os/book/src/signing-in-to-gitlab.md

 ## Using SSH for your Repo

 When using `git` commands such as `git push`, `git` may ask you to provide a password.
 Because this happens frequently, you might wish to use `SSH` authentication, which will bypass the password step.
-Please follow the instructions for using `SSH` [here](https://docs.gitlab.com/ee/user/ssh.html).
+Please follow the instructions for using `SSH` on the [GitLab documentation](https://docs.gitlab.com/ee/user/ssh.html).
 [ED25519](https://docs.gitlab.com/ee/user/ssh.html#ed25519-ssh-keys) is a good choice.
 Once SSH is set up, always use the SSH version of the URL for your `origin` and `remote`. e.g.

   - HTTPS: